timeester3648/MultiEngine-UTL/docs/module_profiler.md

 <img src ="images/profiler_recursion_exclusive_profiling_branch_2.svg">

-which corresponds to the parts we were trying to measure and satisfied $T_1 + T_2 = T$.
+which corresponds to the parts we were trying to measure and satisfies $T_1 + T_2 = T$.
 The same logic can be generalized to an arbitrary recursion with $N$ different profilers.

 > [!Note]
 > There are some other non-trivial questions such as "how to automatically detect recursion and avoid double-counting the time spent inside the profiler that is nested under itself in the call graph", but those fall under the "implementation details" umbrella.